 The following are resources I find helpful when I am thinking about settlements in space.
 Be reminded that when all the machine work is done, off-Terra settlements are about people and people's lives; about the future that is out there; about how we undertake that future and succeed at it.
+(If!)
 And much that's required for success will be soft technology.
 Some of which, reflects into here.

 From cyberspace to hardcopy reports, periodicals, and books, there's much out there for the use of anyone thinking about space settlements.
 However, this material is unevenly distributed and not very popular, so you may have to search it out.
 If you live near a large college or a university, it's worth your while to scout nearby bookstores and libraries.
 On campus, and off.
 See Adra's Top/Links section for a start on cyberspace resources.
-The information in this Resources node starts with the (only) two Space oriented publishers that I know of.
+The information in this Books Dealers node starts with the (only) two Space oriented publishers that I know of.

 Explore in all the libraries that you can reach, to look for the books I've listed here.
 These are conventional resources.

-Go to Books 2: Science Fiction.
+---- Books 2: Science Fiction ----

 You don't need to undertake such an immense project to invent once again that particular wheel.
 It's been done.
 The body of literature where you can find that work is fantasy and science fiction.
 For a quick introduction to this literature see Rudyard Kipling, With The Night Mail, or Fritz Leiber, A Pail of Air.
 Among many others.

 Videos complement text but do not replace text.
 Text is a more dense, compact and intellectually energizing resource; videos are more easy to watch but the impression you may have from watching videos that you are getting a lot of data, will often be false.
-That richness is deceptive.
+The richness is deceptive.
 Videos are a different kind of resource than text, but very useful in their place when studied with an eye to their deficiencies.

 It's economical to use the past, since that avoids redoing work, study, and human experience already done. ("Those who ignore history, are condemned to repeat it." -- R.A.
 Heinlein) The practical problem is, what from the past will serve in the future?
 I've made some thoughtful guesses here.